fallen-icarus/cardano-options/GettingStarted.md

 ### Querying the Current Time

-Certain actions require specifying a start time.
-This can always be set to the most recent slot time.
+Certain actions require knowing the current time.
 You can query the most recent slot number using the `cardano-options query current-slot` command.